JackAnati/Data-Analytics/README.md

 3. replace with overall average - instead of using zero just use calculated overall average
 4. replace with most frequent (Mode) - use most frequently occuring value
 5. closet value average - use the value from the rows before and after the missing value
-6. reduction - is the process of shrinking an extensive dataset without negatively impacting its analytical value.
+- Reduction - is the process of shrinking an extensive dataset without negatively impacting its analytical value.
-7. dimensionality reduction - which removes attributes from a dataset.
+- Dimensionality reduction - which removes attributes from a dataset.
 Removing attributes reduces the dataset's overall size
-8. numerosity reduction - which reduces the overall volume of data.
+- Numerosity reduction - which reduces the overall volume of data.
-      8.1.
-Aggregation - is the summarizetion of raw data for analysis, means of controlling privacy 8.2.
-Transposition - is when you want to turn rows into columns or columns into rows to facilitate analusis.
+      (i) Aggregation - is the summarizetion of raw data for analysis, means of controlling privacy (ii) Transposition - is when you want to turn rows into columns or columns into rows to facilitate analusis.
-      8.3.
-Normalization - converts data from different scales to the same scale 8.4.
-Min - Max Normalization - Straightforward approaches to normalization 8.5.
-Parsing / String -
+      (iii) Normalization - converts data from different scales to the same scale (iv) Min - Max Normalization - Straightforward approaches to normalization (v) Parsing / String -

-*Managing Data Quality*
+# *Managing Data Quality*
+Circumstances to Check for Quality